4.3. Term algebras

 XE, 〈XL = ⋃f∈〈L{Id,⚬} f[X] = ⋃xX 〈{x}〉L

-Denoting A = 〈XL, M = 〈L{Id,⚬} and K = {f(x) | (f,x)∈M×X}, the claim is that A = K. As will be clarified below, both A and K mean the set of values of all composites of any number of functions in L, applied to any xX.
+The left equality can be written A = K where A = 〈XL, M = 〈L{Id,⚬} and K = {f(x) | (f,x)∈M×X}; the right equality is directly deducible from it (or from the fact unions preserve stability among subsets of systems with languages of function symbols).
+As will be clarified below, both A and K mean the set of values of all composites of any number of functions in L, applied to any xX.

 Proof of AK Proof of KA